jbranchaud/minutesmaker/README.md

 To Dos
 ------
+- Add another approach that extracts dates from the header of the document to determine the documents date and then inject them into the minutes.tex file based on that ordering.
+All tex documents can simply go into one directory and then there is no need for the user to maintain the directory structure and organization of these documents.
+A special table of documents and the dates they are associated with can be maintained and updated as files are modified and added.
+This table will then be referenced when generating the minutes.tex document.
+- Build minutes.tex to be a full tex document with an \input{content} and then have an additional content.tex file that is injected with all of the
+    \input commands for the specific minutes that should be included.
 - Need to organize the order in which months are injected into the tex file
 - Support for multiple months has been added, but what about multiple years
 - Be able to specify year and/or month to generate minutes for